Get insider access

 Raw Performance

-The Pulsar X2 Wireless is a lightweight, wireless gaming mouse with a symmetrical shape.
-Available in several different color options, this mouse has a solid plastic shell, which is noteworthy because it's a bit lighter than previous Pulsar releases, despite them having cutouts in their bodies to help reduce their overall weight.
-In terms of internal components, this mouse uses Kailh GM 8.0 main switches and PixArt's flagship sensor, the PAW 3395, one of the most accurate and consistent sensors on the market.
-There's a smaller version of this mouse, too, called the Pulsar X2 Mini Wireless.
+The Pulsar X2 is a lightweight, wireless gaming mouse with a symmetrical shape.
+Available in several different color options, this mouse has a solid plastic shell, which is noteworthy because it's a bit lighter than previous Pulsar releases despite them having cutouts in their bodies to help reduce their overall weight.
+Regarding internal components, this mouse uses Kailh GM 8.0 main button switches and PixArt's flagship sensor, the PAW 3395, one of the most accurate and consistent sensors on the market.
+There's also a smaller version of this mouse called the Pulsar X2 Mini.

 Our Verdict